gagejustins/chipotle/README.md

-# chipotle
+# Chipotle
-Working with a Chipotle dataset.
+Same basic analysis on a dataset of Chipotle orders.